Thousands attend funeral of Chad's Deby, Macron pledges French support

 Human rights groups have accused France and other Western powers of turning a blind eye to government repression during Deby’s 30-year rule because of his co-operation on security matters.

-As the funeral took place, one of Idriss Deby’s most prominent opponents, Succes Masra, wrote on Twitter that the police had surrounded his party’s headquarters.
+As the funeral took place, Masra, wrote on Twitter that the police had surrounded his party’s headquarters.
 He posted a photo of several police cars parked outside.

 “In the middle of the ceremony honouring Idriss Deby, the son sends the police to encircle the Transformers headquarters,” Masra wrote, referring to the name of his party.
 “The world therefore sees that the system has not changed.”